parkovski/wsudo/README.md

 A terminal.
 Or two terminals currently.
 [See this short demo](https://raw.githubusercontent.com/parkovski/wsudo/assets/demo.mp4).

 ## How to build/run?
-Currently the only dependencies are spdlog and the Windows SDK.
-Note that if you are using vcpkg, spdlog requires an external fmt install but is not yet compatible with fmt v5, so you'll have to downgrade the port file.
-For convenience, the last working version of fmt was added at commit `178517052f42d428bb2f304946e635d3c1f318e9`.
+Currently the only dependencies are spdlog, fmt, and the Windows SDK.
+I use vcpkg to install these.
 The project builds with CMake - I use the Ninja generator but the VS one is probably fine.
 After making sure your spdlog and fmt work, do:

 ```powershell
 ...\wsudo> mkdir build